matitalatina/mn-blog-en/src/content/store-secrets-in-public-repositories.md

 ## Using GPG keys

 I know what you're thinking: "Come on...
-I have 30+ repository, I can't store and move the keys for every repo!
+I have 30+ repositories.
+I can't store and move the keys for every repo!
 There should be an easier way to handle them.".
 There is, indeed!

 You can use your GPG key to unlock your repository.
 If you don't have one, you can follow the [Github guide to create the GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key).

-All you need to do is to allow your your GPG key to decrypt the repository
+All you need to do is to allow your GPG key to decrypt the repository

 ```bash
 # From now on, you're able to unlock using <YOUR_GPG_KEY>